Seeking auto collision compensation since 1976

 Driving a commercial vehicle requires skill and alertness.
 Because of the potential adverse repercussions, drivers cannot afford to make a mistake.
 For this reason, federal and New Jersey laws strictly govern the operation of commercial vehicles — including tractor-trailers, delivery vans, construction equipment and passenger buses — and truck drivers must obtain a special commercial license.

-In addition to the driver, trucking corporations are often found negligent in an auto accident case.
+In addition to the driver, trucking corporations are often found negligent in an car accident case.
 For example, you may have a cause of action against a driver who fled the scene of your crash — if the driver is later caught — and a valid claim against the trucking company that employed the hit-and-run driver.

 Hours of service regulations